3D Temperature Mapping of Solar Photospheric Fine Structure Using Ca II H Filtergrams: Conclusions

 The degree to which simulation data and observations match at several different heights in the \ion{Ca}{ii}~H wing filtergrams is striking.
-This includes the morphology in differential maps and the general progression of structures with height with the exception of the smallest bright points.
+This includes the morphology in differential maps and the general progression of structures with height, excluding the smallest bright points.